tarantool/cartridge-cli/README.rst

 We provide the ability to cache paths for packaged applications.
 For example, you package an application multiple times, and the same rocks are installed each time.
-You can speed up the rebuild process by specifying cached paths in the ``pack-cache-config.yml`` file.
+You can speed up the repack process by specifying cached paths in the ``pack-cache-config.yml`` file.
 By default, we suggest caching the ``.rocks`` directory - we put this path in the standard application template.

 .. code-block:: yaml